-The final exam will occur during the exam period at the end of semester at 9 am on May 11, 2020.
+The final exam will occur during the exam period at the end of semester.
 Your primary task in the exam will be a full firm valuation that you will solve in excel.
 In addition, there will also be short questions testing your knowledge of finance concepts that are introduced throughout the course.
 The exam is open book and notes.
 You will need your laptop to solve the case.
 The length of the exam is five hours.